Legal Basics

 California

 Looking for a California expungement attorney?
 Fresh Start offers flat-fee expungement filing at $10,000 per record.
-Free eligibility check, no hourly billing.
+Free eligibility check.

 Texas